Quenching star formation with quasar outflows launched by trapped IR radiation: IR-driven large-scale outflows

-Remarkably, IR radiation pressure reduces the required quasar luminosity to values lower by a factor $\approx 6$.
-The luminosity required to suppress star formation ($L_{\rm opt,UV} \, = \, 2 \times 10^{47} \, \rm erg \, s^{-1}$) in the host galaxy is somewhat lower than that required to launch a large-scale outflow ($L_{\rm opt,UV} \, = \, 3 \times 10^{47} \, \rm erg \, s^{-1}$), indicating that trapped IR radiation can reduce the star formation rate without ejecting gas (yellow line).
-Star formation reduces even further as the quasar luminosity increases (see e.g. red line for $L_{\rm opt,UV} \, = \, 4 \times 10^{47} \, \rm erg \, s^{-1}$) and is suppressed even in the more restrictive simulations, in which radiation cannot couple to hot gas (UVIR-4e47-dust) and the quasar lightcurve fluctuates (UVIR-4e47-duty), as shown by light blue and pink curves, respectively.
-Star formation suppression in these simulations is identical to that seen in UVIR-4e47 in the first $\sim 10 \, \rm Myr$.
-However, at later times, the inability of radiation to couple to hot gas (in the case of UVIR-4e47-dust) and the lower quasar luminosities (in the case of UVIR-4e47-duty) result in star formation rates up to a factor $2$ higher than seen in UVIR-4e47.
+In the more restrictive simulations in which radiation cannot couple to hot gas (UVIR-4e47-dust) and the quasar lightcurve fluctuates (UVIR-4e47-duty), shown by light blue and pink curves, respectively, star formation is efficiently suppressed in the first $\sim 10 \, \rm Myr$.
+However, at later times, the inability of radiation to couple to hot gas (in the case of UVIR-4e47-dust) and the lower quasar luminosities (in the case of UVIR-4e47-duty) result in star formation rates up to a factor $2$ higher than seen in UVIR-4e47, failing to quench star formation in the long term.
 The effect is similar to that of reducing the quasar luminosity, which can be seen from comparison with the yellow and orange curves in Fig.~\ref{fig_sfr}.
+For UVIR-4e47-dustyduty, not shown here, the star formation history closely traces that of UVIR-4e47-dust in the first $10 \, \rm Myr$ and, as the quasar luminosity falls, increases thereafter to values $\approx 10 \-- 20 \%$ higher than in UVIR-4e47-duty.
+Overall, however, due to early gas ejection, some degree of long term star formation suppression occurs in all simulations including IR radiation pressure.